Skip to main contentSkip to main content

 In business, a capital expense is a major purchase of goods or services intended to be used by a company over a long period of time.
 In contrast, operating expenses are expenses incurred as part of day-to-day operations.
 In the past, organizations were known to pay in excess of $1,000 per square foot for data center build-out and configuration.
 Using that pricing, a 1,000 square foot (304m) data center would cost USD 1m.
 With the expensive nature of data centers, cloud providers saw an opportunity to create a different approach.
 Essentially, every wasted compute cycle represents poor investment dollars spent.
 The inefficiency was dramatic when calculated across industries.

 At "hyper-scale", as cloud provider environments are called, cost and operational efficiencies are inherent relative to any specific company building a data center for internal company use.
 Cloud allows a pay-as-you-go and reserved capacity model to better manage IT expenses relative to the organization's IT needs.
-Furthermore, cloud highly optimizes workloads for efficiency ("bin-packing"), virtualization management, networking "tricks", etc., resulting in more efficient operating costs that can be passed on to end customers.
+Furthermore, cloud highly optimizes workloads for efficiency ("bin-packing"), virtualization management, networking "tricks (opens in new tab)", etc., resulting in more efficient operating costs that can be passed on to end customers.

 Finally, only spending money on assets that are currently in use has the advantage of enhancing operational agility.
 Rather than be committed to the sunk cost of CapEx, cloud providers allow organizations to change the size and types of technologies in use based on today's business needs - not based on decisions made 5 years ago, by a different group of business and IT leaders.